PragTob/after_do/README.md

 MyClass.remove_all_callbacks
 ```

-Note that this not remove callbacks defined in super classes.
+Note that this not remove callbacks defined in super/sub classes.

 ### Errors